xiaosq2000/YOLO-World/yolo_world_ros/README.md

   - Increase `score_threshold` or lower `top_k` to reduce the number of boxes.
   - Enable `use_amp` on modern GPUs for faster inference.
   - Disable `visualize` if you only need detections; this avoids the cost of drawing overlays.
-  - Enable `publish_diagnostics` to stream detector/tagger latency on `~diagnostics` for monitoring without HUD overlays.

 - **Image encoding**
   - Only `bgr8` and `rgb8` are supported.